Ashu-hub/All-About-Java/JavaMemoryManagement.md

 	1) Nursery(or young space)
 	2) Old space.

 	The nursery is a part of the heap reserved for allocation of new objects.
-When the nursery becomes full, garbage is collected by running a special young collection, where all objects that have lived long enough in the nursery are promoted (moved) to the old space, thus freeing up the nursery for more object allocation.
+	When the nursery becomes full, garbage is collected by running a special **young collection**, where all objects that have lived long enough in the nursery are promoted (moved) to the old space, thus freeing up the nursery for more object allocation.
-	When the old space becomes full garbage is collected there, a process called an old collection.
+	When the old space becomes full garbage is collected there, a process called an **old collection.**
 	The reasoning behind a nursery is that most objects are temporary and short lived.
 	A young collection is designed to be swift at finding newly allocated objects that are still alive and moving them away from the nursery.
 	Typically, a young collection frees a given amount of memory much faster than an old collection or a garbage collection of a single-generational heap (a heap without a nursery)
 	 A part of the nursery is reserved as a **keep area**.
 The keep area contains the most recently allocated objects in the nursery and is not garbage collected until the next young collection.
 	 This prevents objects from being promoted just because they were allocated right before a young collection started.

 # Garbage Collection